ReactionQuake3/reaction/voip-readme.txt

      sending it, to save bandwidth.
 Use unignore to reenable.
 This is reset to unignored when (re)connecting to a server.

-voip gain unignore <clientnum>
+voip unignore <clientnum>
     Turn on incoming voice from player number <clientnum>.
 This will start playing audio from this player again if you've previously done a "voip ignore", and instruct the server to start sending her voice packets to you again.

-voip gain muteall
+voip muteall
     Turn off all incoming voice.
 This will refuse to play any incoming audio, and instruct the server to stop sending it, to save bandwidth.
 Use unmuteall to reenable.
 This is reset to unmuted when (re)connecting to a server.

-voip gain unmuteall
+voip unmuteall
     Turn on incoming voice.
 This will start playing audio again if you've previously done a "voip muteall", and instruct the server to start sending voice packets to you again.